ayresdiego/Natural-Language-Processing/1_Machine_learning_text_cassification_supervised/README.md

 > Vectorization of each word by applying Count Vectorization and TfidfTrasnformer to understand the  context.

 - Clean raw text data
-- Count Vectorization and TfidfTrasnformer to understand the context of words across all the documents
+- Count Vectorization and TfidfTrasnformer to analyze the context of words across all the documents
-- LinearSVC classification to create classification model
+- LinearSVC classifier to create predicting model
 - Evaluate the predicting model by interpreting confusion matrix, classification report, accuracy, F1-score